My content is reader-supported by awesome people like you. Which means I could earn a commission. Learn more here!

 25-point feature checklist | It can be my secret sauce.
 It includes other areas but it lets me know how it’s doing. |

-Actual customer user ratings | I set out and find actual other users that use this product for their business.
+Actual customer user ratings | I set out and found actual other users that use this product for their business.
 These can be on review sites, forums, or my reader’s opinions to give you an idea. |

 Testing project | I try to run it through a project I feel good about |

-Overall rating | After compiling data I give it a rating. |
+Overall rating | After compiling data, I give it a rating. |

 What Makes the Best eCommerce Website Builder?